janmichaelangelubustillo/janmichaelangelubustillo/README.md

   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%" />
 </div>

-## 🚀 Current Project: Guppy Classifier (Flutter App)
+## dYs?
+Current Project: Guppy Classifier (Flutter App)

 <p align="justify">
 Guppy Classifier is a mobile application designed to identify and evaluate guppy fish classes using image-based classification.
 The app focuses on providing accurate and reliable classification results through an easy-to-use scanning system, making it useful for learning, testing, and analysis.<br/><br/>
 The application offers two classification methods.
 The first is Camera Classification, where users capture a photo in real time to perform accuracy testing.
-The second is Gallery Classification, which allows users to select an existing image from their device’s gallery for classification and accuracy evaluation.
+The second is Gallery Classification, which allows users to select an existing image from their deviceâ?Ts gallery for classification and accuracy evaluation.
 <br/><br/>
 To support tracking and review, Guppy Classifier includes a Classification History feature that records all previous classification results.
 Users can view past tests and apply filters based on the image source (camera or gallery) as well as the type of class, making it easier to analyze results efficiently.
 </p>